syncfusion-content/wpf-docs/wpf/TimePicker/Setting-Value.md

 ## Restrict selecting time limit

-we can restrict the user to select a time in the specific time limit by setting the value for the [MinTime](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~MinTime.html) and [MaxTime](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~MaxTime.html) properties.
+we can restrict the user to select a time in the specific time limit by setting the value for the [MinTime](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~MinTime.html) and [MinTime](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~MaxTime.html) properties.
+If we assign the value for the `Value` property lower than `MinTime`, then `MinTime` will be the selected time.
+If we assign the value for the `Value` property higher than `MinTime`, then `MinTime` will be the selected time.

 {% tabs %}
 {% highlight xaml %}